Note: Dan is on sabbatical in 2021.

 Dr. Dan Knights is a data scientist and puzzle enthusiast who does computational biology.
 He is an Associate Professor in the Biotechnology Institute and the Department of Computer Science and Engineering and the Biotechnology Institute at the University of Minnesota.
-Dan received his B.A. from Middlebury College, and his PhD from the University of Colorado, both in Computer Science and Computational Biology, followed by a post-doctoral fellowship at Harvard.
-His research uses data mining and machine learning to aggregate and mine multiple sources of microbial and human genomic data for patterns linking to environmental conditions and human disease.
-Dan has co-authored articles in top multidisciplinary journals.
-In 2015 he was named a McKnight Land-Grant Professor by the University of Minnesota, and he received the 2019 Innovation Award from the University of Minnesota’s Office of the Vice President for Research together with Kenny Beckman and Daryl Gohl.
+Dan received his B.A. from Middlebury College, and his Ph.D. from the University of Colorado, both in Computer Science, followed by completing a post-doctoral fellowship at Harvard.
+His research uses data mining and machine learning to better understand the natural world, including studying the microbiome in human disease.
+Dan has co-authored numerous articles in top multidisciplinary journals.
+In 2015, he was named a McKnight Land-Grant Professor by the University of Minnesota, and he received the 2019 Innovation Award from the University of Minnesota’s Office of the Vice President for Research together with Kenny Beckman and Daryl Gohl.
 From 2016-2020, Dan was co-founder and CEO of CoreBiome, a genomics company that has merged with Diversigen.